awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

            - The AWS Mobile SDK library for Android sign-in (:code:`aws-android-sdk-auth-ui`) provides the activity and view for presenting a :code:`SignInUI` for the sign-in providers you configure.
 This library depends on the Android SDK API Level 23 or higher.

       #.
-Add the following permisions to the :file:`AndroidManifest.xml` file:
+Add the following permissions to the :file:`AndroidManifest.xml` file:

          .. code-block:: xml